S-feLayer/SafeLayer-Chat/docs/business_plan.md

 **AI companies are forced to choose between building great products and protecting user privacy.
 This compromise ends today.**

-Masquerade AI Privacy Shield is a **privacy layer for AI** that automatically detects and redacts Personally Identifiable Information (PII) while preserving context and meaning.
+Secure AI Privacy Shield is a **privacy layer for AI** that automatically detects and redacts Personally Identifiable Information (PII) while preserving context and meaning.
 Built on proven redaction technology, it enables AI companies to build powerful products without privacy risks.

 ### **Market Opportunity**
 - **Total Addressable Market**: $4.3B+